Chart Color Schemes

 Narre Warren - North East's population is slightly younger than the national pattern

-Narre Warren - North East's median age is nearly 36 years, close to Greater Melbourne's average of 37 years and slightly below Australia's median of 38 years.
-Compared to Greater Melbourne, Narre Warren - North East has a higher percentage of residents aged 55-64 (13.4%) but fewer residents aged 25-34 (14.1%).
-Between the 2021 Census and the present, the population aged 65-74 has increased from 6.7% to 7.8%, while the 45-54 age group has decreased from 14.2% to 13.0%.
-By 2041, demographic modeling projects significant changes in Narre Warren - North East's age profile.
-The 65-74 cohort is expected to grow by 35%, adding 377 residents to reach a total of 1,448.
-Residents aged 65 and above will contribute to 76% of the population growth, indicating prominent demographic aging trends.
+Narre Warren - North East's median age is nearly 36 years, close to Greater Melbourne's average of 37 years, which is slightly below the Australian median of 38 years.
+Compared to Greater Melbourne, Narre Warren - North East has a higher proportion of residents aged 55-64 (13.4%) but fewer residents aged 25-34 (14.1%).
+Between 2021 and the present day, the percentage of residents aged 65-74 has increased from 6.7% to 7.8%, while the percentage of residents aged 45-54 has decreased from 14.2% to 13.0%.
+By 2041, demographic modeling suggests significant changes in Narre Warren - North East's age profile.
+The 65-74 age group is projected to grow by 35%, adding 377 residents to reach a total of 1,448 residents.
+Residents aged 65 and above are expected to drive 76% of population growth, indicating demographic aging trends.
 Conversely, the 15-24 and 55-64 age groups are projected to experience population declines.